 JAEPO 2019: Konami, Sega, Taito, Bandai Namco & More

-The Japan Amusement Expo (JAEPO) has begun, and with it a flurry of news.
-I have already posted a thread dedicated to the many announcements that will be coming about from the Exa-Arcadia platform; this one is focusing on the initial set of news coming out of the big developers.
+The Japan Amusement Expo 2019 (JAEPO 2019) has begun, and with it is a flurry of news.
+I have already posted a thread dedicated to the many announcements that will be coming about from the exA-Arcadia platform; this one is focusing on the initial set of news coming out of the big developers from its business-only day.
 Expect additional posts covering JAEPO to also appear over the weekend.

 Konami